 Property Description Example: The view UNSRoot expects the target system type as input in the UID_DPRNameSpace column.
 This column is not in the ADSDomain and LDAPDomain tables.
-The proxy view extension is defined as follows: Table Extension to proxy view ADSDomain 'ADS-DPRNameSpace-ADS' as UID_DPRNameSpace LDPDomain 'LDP-DPRNameSpace-LDAP' as UID_DPRNameSpace For more information, see Database views of the proxy type on page 56.
+The proxy view extension is defined as follows: Table Extension to proxy view ADSDomain 'ADS-DPRNameSpace-ADS' as UID_DPRNameSpace LDPDomain 'LDP-DPRNameSpace-LDAP' as UID_DPRNameSpace For more information, see Database views of the proxy type on page 57.
 Logical disk store The table's logical disk store.
 Associated tables are grouped together in logical disk stores.
 In the default installation, logical disk stores are predefined for the table in each module of One Identity Manager and the system tables.
 You cannot change the assignments.
 You can create your own logical disk storage for grouping custom tables.
-Supporting file groups on page 103 Scope hierarchy Comma delimited list of all foreign key columns required for displaying objects in the scope hierarchy in the Synchronization Editor.
+Supporting file groups on page 104 Scope hierarchy Comma delimited list of all foreign key columns required for displaying objects in the scope hierarchy in the Synchronization Editor.
 List of all columns that lead to tables made available by the parent object.
 Person object path for table lookup support Path to the Person object for finding the person object within the table lookup search for user accounts and email addresses.
 The resulting data is mapped in QBMSplittedLookup.SplittedElement.
 If the value no is entered, no employee can be determined for groups or BaseTree derivatives, for example.
-Example: In the case of Exchange Online mailboxes (03EMailbox table), the employee is determined through the Azure Active Directory user accounts.
+Example: In the case of Exchange Online mailboxes (O3EMailbox table), the employee is determined through the Azure Active Directory user accounts.
 Enter the path to the person object as follows: FK(UID_AADUser).UID Person Export for SPML schema This option determines whether the table should be exported for the SPML schema.
+For more information, see Preparing the One Identity Manager schema for export to the SPML schema on page 497.
 Many-to-many table Label for assignment tables (many-to-many tables).
 Assignment tables are tables used to create relations between two other tables.
-For more information, see Table types and default columns in the One Identity Manager data model on page 48.
+For more information, see Table types and default columns in the One Identity Manager data model on page 49.